-The best smart speaker needs to be a device that not only has crystal clear audio but a capable smart device as well.
+The best smart speakers in 2021 we've chosen for this list aim to be devices that not only have crystal clear audio, but also act as a capable smart device for music, voice assistants and much more.
 While this sounds obvious, an advanced smart speaker that doesn't deliver in the audio department defeats the purpose.
-Equally, a great-sounding speaker that lacks intelligence, is a pointless purchase.
+Equally, a great-sounding speaker that lacks intelligence can be a pointless purchase.

 The best smart speaker is one that excels in both camps.
 Whether you want to look up a recipe, turn on your lights, play an audiobook or your favorite tunes, it should be effortless – and sound great!